OsamaKH-Cosmoland/green/README.md

 ## Introduction

 I am a passionate AI development and researching based in Alexandria - Egypt.
 I enjoy doing most of things about technology and also going to the gym.
-With a background in I've worked as a Project manager and as a personal trainer and nutritionist and I now work in a Swedish software company as a AI enthusiasm.
+With a background in Psychological and social health, I've worked as a Project manager and as a personal trainer and nutritionist, and now work in a Swedish software company as a AI enthusiasm.
 I am enthusiastic about make new things using AI to make something useful and good business.

 ## Skills